ActuallyAdequate/Chimaera/core/rules/environment.md

 ### Tornado

 A tornado occupies a certain area, each round it will move up to a distance of Near in a random direction.
-If the tornado hits a creature they a thrown in a random direction up to a distance of Distant.
+If the tornado hits a creature they are thrown in a random direction up to a distance of Distant.
 They must roll DRB and on Partial Fail they gain the Prone condition.
 (Ignore the Prone condition if they have the Ability Powered Flight).

 ### Rot